Generous rewards from one of the top student cards on the market.

 Searching for your first credit card can be overwhelming.
 But you can rest easy with Discover it® Chrome for Students, as it’s one of the best student cards on the market.

-It’s a great choice for its rewards alone, which outpace those offered by competitors.
-Elevated rewards on gas and dining are a nice touch, as you might spend in these categories often while in school.
-The card’s Good Grades Reward and first-year cashback match are also extremely generous.
+It’s a solid choice for its rewards alone, which outpace those offered by competitors.
+Elevated rewards on gas and dining are a nice touch, and the card’s Good Grades Reward and first-year cashback match are also generous.

 What’s the difference between Discover it® Chrome for Students and Discover it® Card for Students?Discover it® Student Cash Back and Discover it® Chrome for Students are very similar.
 The biggest difference is the cash back you’ll earn.